Leeps-Lab/documentation/source/server.rst

 Commands to know
 ```````````````````
-* sudo systemctl start file.service
+* sudo systemctl start otree.service
-* sudo systemctl restart file.service
+* sudo systemctl restart otree.service
-* sudo systemctl stop file.service
+* sudo systemctl stop otree.service

 If you would like to see the output of the service file run the command below:

 .. note::
-    I like the perform the command below in Tmux to show the output is saved even when I logout of the server.
+    I like to perform the command below in Tmux to show the output is saved even when I logout of the server.

 .. code-block:: bash